 The complexity of the situation and the generally adverse, often critical, conditions in which policy actions had to be undertaken posed serious problems of a technical, as well as a political, nature.
 Devising and implementing technically sound, consistent, and comprehensive policy packages to deal with the myriad problems afflicting these countries was a task that surpassed the capabilities of most bureaucracies in the region.
-Furthermore, creating the political space necessary for such an ambitious undertaking was also far beyond the capacity of most governments in the region.
+Furthermore, creating the politib Real average wage, 1987 = 100.